 Open Application Programming Interface (API)

-When it comes to data sharing, the most critical issue is data loss and identity theft.
+Regarding data sharing, the most critical issue is data loss and identity theft.
 API is a software intermediary that makes it easy for the users and website owners to create, share and connect.

-application programming interfaces
+application programming interfaces - Content Management System

 Personalisation

 CMS platforms are designed to give users a personalised suite to edit, manage, create and publish digital content.
-These systems offer many personalisation options such as adding unique header and footer, integrated apps and banners, and choosing a personalised template for their digital diary or website.
+These systems offer many personalisation options, such as adding unique header and footer, integrated apps and banners, and choosing a personalised template for their digital diary or website.

 Themes and Changing Design

-Users always have the option to customise the theme and choose the color pattern, add a personalised logo and select fonts.
+Users always have the option to customise the theme and choose the colour pattern, add a personalised logo and select fonts.
 In this way, they can create the type of webpage that best suits their interest.

 Easy Installation Wizard